Berucha/a11y-mcp/docs/architecture/ARCHITECTURE.md

 - **Starting from the top**: When a developer creates a Pull Request, GitHub Actions automatically triggers
 - **Workflow setup**: The system checks out code, sets up Node.js, and installs dependencies
 - **MCP Server**: This is the heart of our system - it receives requests via JSON-RPC protocol
-- **Hybrid Decision Engine**: The smart routing system decides whether to use fast regex (1-5ms) or AST parsing (50-200ms) based on code complexity
+- **Hybrid Decision Engine**: The smart routing system decides whether to use fast regex (1-5ms) or enhanced contextual analysis based on code complexity
-- **Two analysis paths**: Simple violations like missing alt text use regex (fast), while complex cases with ARIA or React hooks use AST parsing (accurate)
+- **Two analysis paths**: Simple violations like missing alt text use regex (fast), while complex cases with ARIA or React hooks use enhanced contextual analysis (accurate)
 - **Rule Engine**: All results go through WCAG 2.2 rule validation - currently 15+ checks implemented
 - **Output**: Results are posted as PR comments, check runs, and artifacts for detailed review
 - **Note on LDS**: The LDS Storybook integration is shown but is planned for Phase 2 (not yet implemented)